 At what age do players start body checking?

 Under USA Hockey rules, players can start body checking at the bantam (14U) level.
-That may be changing to 16U for the 2017-18 season.

 How do players who cannot participate in evaluations get placed on a team?